 FMCSA then assigns you a DOT number.

-Proof of Commercial Auto Liability Insurance limits are then required.
+That’s when proof of Commercial Auto Liability Insurance is required.

-Your insurance provider supplies that proof directly to FMCSA with a BMC-91X Filing.
+Your insurance company–likely GEICO or Progressive– sends that proof directly to FMCSA with a BMC-91X Filing.

-An MCS-90 is the endorsement to your policy which guarantees the insurance.
+The MCS-90 is just the endorsement to your policy which guarantees the insurance–it’s like a bond making a promise.

-Once that’s completed you are granted an MC, Motor Carrier Operating Authority and are legal to haul freight for hire across state lines.
+Once completed all this is completed you are granted your MC#–Motor Carrier Operating Authority which makes you legal to haul freight for hire across state lines.

 Why is Commercial Truck Insurance so expensive in Florida?